Explore Top-Rated Texas Group Health Insurance Options

 • Purchase a qualified plan

-Texas is unique in not requiring private employers to carry workers’ compensation insurance to protect employees who may be injured on the job.
-In addition, Texas also does not require paid or unpaid leave for illness or vacation.
+Texas is unique in not requiring private employers to carry workers’ compensation insurance to protect workers who may be injured on the job.
+In addition, TX also does not require paid or unpaid leave for illness or vacation.

-However, many companies in Texas do provide a robust benefits package, with a third of workers enjoying dental care coverage, 21 percent having available vision insurance, and half having access to an Employee Assistance Program.
+However, many companies in the state do provide a robust benefits package, with a third of workers enjoying dental care coverage, 21 percent having available vision insurance, and half having access to an Employee Assistance Program.
 An EAP can be simple or complex.
-Typically, an EAP offers a fast, confidential response to the employee in crisis.
+Typically, an EAP offers a fast, confidential response to the staff members in crisis.
 The problems addressed include substance abuse, stress, family conflict, personal financial concerns, and more.
-Usually, the employee can initiate contact online or by phone to start the process and does not need to use their insurance to gain access to help.
+Usually, the team can initiate contact online or by phone to start the process and does not need to use their insurance to gain access to help.
 If the issue requires more than a brief support period, the EAP will refer the employee to more comprehensive assistance resources.

 The Affordable Care Act, also sometimes referred to as Obamacare, has changed the way that group benefits are administered.
 Understanding the challenges and opportunities of the new law is an important part of maximizing the value and cost efficiency of your business, which is where our experience comes in.